echopen/echOpen_starterkit/technical_introduction.md

 ## Safety

+### Introduction

 Among various modalities of medical imaging, ultrasound is characterized by the non-ionizing nature of the acoustic waves (unlike X-ray or isotopic imaging).
 The absence of ionising radiations, potentially harmful for patients and staffs, conducts to less legal regulation of ultrasound devices use.
-Moreover the imaging properties of ultrasound imaging and the different safety context leads to promote this modality in various medical situations, including pre-natal imaging.
+Moreover the imaging properties of ultrasound imaging and the different safety context leads to promote this modality in various medical situations.
 (In France, imaging modality recommendations are summarized here : http://gbu.radiologie.fr/)

-**WIP**
-*LA*
+While percepted as one of the safest medical imaging modalities, the effects of transfered energy to the medium and the safety limits of ultrasounds uses are legitimate questions.

+### Physical and biological effects of ultrasounds exposure

+### Metrics